-Students must choose from several options offered by the doctoral, master’s, and certificate programs at the Graduate Center in order to make up the rest of their coursework.
-This consists of 18 credits.
+Students must choose from several options offered by the doctoral, master’s, and certificate programs at the Graduate Center in order to make up the rest of their coursework (18 credits).

 The Master’s Thesis/Capstone Project

-Students finish their MA in Liberal Studies by working with an adviser to research and write a thesis OR to complete a capstone project.
+Students finish their MA in Liberal Studies by working with an advisor to research and write a thesis OR to complete a capstone project.
 In their final term, students are required to register for a 3-credit Thesis/Capstone Project course.
 The Thesis Workshop class (MALS 79600) is an optional one-credit class that has proven helpful for thesis writers.

 Please consult the Graduate Center Bulletin for the official transfer policy and please see our FAQ for additional questions.